laumagg/Solution_Challenge_BCXP/README.md

-# Solution of Programming Challenge from BCXP
+# Solution of Programming Challenge of BCXP
 **Classes:**
 - _Country_ and _Weather_ as data containers
 - _CsvReader_ to read data from CSV files